oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 The MQTT specification notes that "The actual value of the Keep Alive is application specific; typically this is a few minutes.
 The maximum value is 18 hours 12 minutes and 15 seconds."
-Per the MQTT specifciation the Broker will close the network connection if 1.5 times the `Keep Alive` interval has passed without receiving a control packet from the Client.
+Per the MQTT specification the Broker will close the network connection if 1.5 times the `Keep Alive` interval has passed without receiving a control packet from the Client.